vijoy-sunil/CARND_TERM2-Unscented_Kalman_Filter/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This project implements a Unscented kalman filter in C++ to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Input data consisting of laser measurements (given directly as x and y positions, with some known uncertainty) and radar measurements (given as radius, angle, and radial velocity relative to some fixed measurement site, with some known uncertainty) are combined with a motion model to track a vehicle with much better accuracy than what can be achieved with individual measurements.

+The project uses a "constant turn rate and velocity magnitude" (CTRV) process model to carry out the Kalman filter's predict steps.
+The CTRV tracks a state vector of 5 quantities: `x position`, `y position`, `velocity magnitude`, `yaw angle`, and `yaw rate`.
+To predict the position from the time of the old measurement to the time of the current measurement, the velocity magnitude and yaw rate are assumed to be constant; however, a random linear (in the direction of the velocity) acceleration and yaw acceleration are assumed to exist at each time interval.
+Both accelerations are uncorrelated with a mean of zero and a constant variance.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
 Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.